Geometry-Based Drift Compensation for Distributed Channel Sounding Measurements in Dynamic Drone Scenarios: Introduction

-Targeting the post-processing of channel sounding measurements,~\cite{wang_system_error_2022} describes a method for error calibration of published datasets affected by time-varying \gls{sto} and \gls{cfo}.
-The procedure employs the first recorded symbol as a reference to correct timing and phase drifts in subsequent ones, thereby neglecting the relative motion between sensors.
+Targeting methods that are transmit-signal-agnostic,~\cite{wang_system_error_2022} describes a method for error calibration of published datasets affected by time-varying \gls{sto} and \gls{cfo}.
+The procedure employs the first recorded symbol as a reference to correct timing and phase drifts in subsequent ones.
+This compensation, however, discards information about the relative motion between transmitter and receiver.
 In addition, the authors apply grid searches to estimate \gls{cfo} and \gls{sto}, which further constrain the correction accuracy to the chosen grid granularity.
-To account for measurement device mobility, we utilize a technique referred to as geometry-based synchronization, where compensations are carried out by observing a known dominant propagation path---specifically, the \gls{los} component~\cite{2022_geometry_based_mimo_synchronization_Euchner}.
-The authors in~\cite{2022_geometry_based_mimo_synchronization_Euchner} consider \gls{sto} and \gls{cfo} for a dynamic \gls{mimo} channel sounder.
-For the datasets considered in this work, however, the assumption in~\cite{2022_geometry_based_mimo_synchronization_Euchner} that the channel is reliably dominated by a strong \gls{los} component does not hold over the entire duration.

-We found the determination of the \gls{los} path to not be as trivial as selecting either the multipath component with the lowest propagation delay or the highest power.
-Due to spurious detections, strong ground reflections, temporary \gls{los} blockage, and limited knowledge of the antenna radiation pattern, we observe that both of these heuristics fail to reliably determine the \gls{los} component propagation parameters, namely delay and phase.
+To overcome this limitation, a grid-free approach should be employed instead.